-All first mortgage loans made or purchased by THDA are fixed-rate mortgages with a maximum loan term of 360 months (30 years), and must conform to insurer / guarantor underwriting guidelines.
-THDA does not make or purchase adjustable rate mortgages, interest-only mortgages,

-"buy-down" loans, mortgages with a future lump-sum payment due (balloon-type mortgages), or with other similar mortgage terms.
-THDA does not make or purchase "sub-prime" mortgage loans.
-Single-family mortgage loans purchased by THDA with loan-to-value (LTV) ratios between 78% and 97% must have an acceptable insurer/guarantor, which includes:
+All first mortgage loans made or purchased by THDA are fixed-rate mortgages with a maximum loan term of 360 months (30 years) and must conform to insurer/guarantor underwriting guidelines.
+THDA does not make or purchase adjustable rate mortgages, interest-only mortgages, "buy-down" loans, mortgages with a future lump-sum payment due (balloon-type mortgages), or with other similar mortgage terms.
+THDA does not make or purchase discussed by THDA with loan-to-value (LTV) ratios between 78% and 97% must have an acceptable insurer/guarantor, which includes:

-- FHA (United States Department of Housing and Urban Development); - VA (Veterans Administration Guaranty Program); - USDA/RD (the United States Department of Agriculture Rural Development, formerly Farmers Home Administration); and - private mortgage insurance
+- FHA (United States Department of Housing and Urban Development); - VA (Veterans Administration Guaranty Program); - USDA/RD (the United States Department of Agriculture Rural Development, formerly Farmers Home Administration); and - private mortgage insurance.